nunchistudio/blacksmith-devcenter/documentation/production/options/policies.md

 `migration` policies:
 - `path` is the relative path to the directory where migrations' files of the integration are versioned.
+Required to enable migrations.
 - `timeout` (in seconds) is the maximum time of a single database migration's execution attempt.
 This timeout should be as short as the longest possible execution of the migration.
+Required if `path` is set.

 `operation` policies:
 - `timeout` (in seconds) is the maximum time of a single database operation's execution attempt.
 This timeout should be as short as the longest possible execution of the operation.
+Required.

 `load` policies:
 - `timeout` (in seconds) is the maximum time of a single data **L**oad execution attempt.
 This timeout should be as short as the longest possible execution of the **L**oad.
+Required.
 - `initialInterval` (in seconds) is the backoff interval for the first retry.
   Defaults to `5`.
 - `backoffCoefficient` is the coefficient used to calculate the next retry